4zwazo/x-days-of-devops/log.md

 - Creating custom VPC
 - Launch EC2 instances and connect to then via ssh

 **Thoughts**: Creating a custom VPC was challenging.
-With persistence and perseverance I was able to get it done.
-I am longer using the default VPC.
+However, with persistence and perseverance I was able to nail it.
+From now on I am no longer using the default VPC.
+I using on my own custom VPC.

 **Work & Resources**:\
 [Virtual private cloud](https://en.wikipedia.org/wiki/Virtual_private_cloud)\